JESNA: Role

-Over the past twenty-five years (until 2013), the agency provided service and created partnerships with a wide array of organizations and individuals, including Federations, the religious movements, national agencies, foundations, and many educational institutions.
+From 1981 until 2013, the agency provided service and created partnerships with a wide array of organizations and individuals, including Federations, religious movements, national agencies, foundations, and many educational institutions.

 JESNA's goal was to increase the availability of engaging, inspiring, high quality Jewish education.
 Operating as a national resource, a community partner, a catalyst and a consultant, an innovator and a guarantor of quality, JESNA helped to: recruit and prepare new generations of talented, committed Jewish educators; create and identify models of excellence in educational practice; and assist communities and front-line institutions in improving their programs and performance.

 JESNA worked closely with the central agencies for Jewish education that operate in more than 60 communities and the Jewish federations in more than 150 communities throughout North America.

+Its justification for closing after thirty two years of operation was that with the major dramatic changes taking place on the Jewish education scene in the United States there were many new organizations and collaborations taking place.

 Structure

 It was governed by a board of directors composed of lay and professional leaders in Jewish education from across North America, including individuals from the major Jewish religious movements.